-Preparedness planning
+Preparedness planning.

 - Create a safety plan before attending a protest.
 You should have (1) contact information for an attorney readily available and (2) a plan in place to meet any childcare or other needs.
 If you are attending the protest with others, create a plan for keeping each other safe. - Carry a paper document that lists resources.
-These resources should include information about bail fund assistance programs and organizations that provide legal support. - Know who is organizing the event and have the contact information of the organizers or other local support networks, if it's available. - Know the protest route and emergency exits.2
+These resources should include information about bail fund assistance programs and organizations that provide legal support. - Know who is organizing the event.
+If available, have the contact information of the protest organizers or other local support networks. - Know the protest route and emergency exits.

-Digital privacy and social media precautions
+Digital privacy and social media precautions.

 - Leave mobile devices at home or turn off facial and fingerprint recognition.
 If you need to take a phone to the protest, you should turn off its facial and fingerprint recognition systems so your device can be accessed only by a lock code.
 This reduces the likelihood of law enforcement accessing your phone's contents without your consent. - Use encrypted messaging applications when communicating regarding the protest.
-Certain messaging applications, such as Signal and WhatsApp, encrypt your messages and make it more difficult for others to intercept message exchanges. - Avoid posting photos online of your participation in protests.
-Law enforcement, including immigration agents, can monitor your social media accounts and use any online postings against you. - Know your rights and state laws regarding photo and video documentation of law enforcement.3 While you may take photos and videos while in public, the law in different states varies as to whether the content of any videos you take in public is considered private and whether you can be required to surrender such content to law enforcement.4
+Certain messaging applications, such as Signal encrypt your messages and make it more difficult for others to intercept message exchanges.
+Messaging applications such as WhatsApp and Messenger are not fully encrypted and it's best not to use them. - Avoid posting photos online of your participation in protests.
+Law enforcement, including immigration agents, can monitor your social media accounts and use any online postings against you. - Know your rights and state laws regarding photo and video documentation of law enforcement.
+While you may take photos and videos in public, the law in different states varies as to whether the content of any videos you take in public is considered private and whether you can be required to surrender such content to law enforcement.

-Interacting with law enforcement officers or agents
+Interacting with law enforcement officers or agents.